Great Rivalries

 Muhammad Ali vs. Joe Frazier: Boxing's Bitterest Trilogy

-Three fights, one shattered friendship: how Ali's cruelty toward Joe Frazier turned a boxing rivalry into the sport's deepest wound.
+Ali vs Frazier was three fights and one shattered friendship: how Ali's cruelty toward Frazier turned a boxing rivalry into the sport's deepest wound.

 Elizabeth I vs. Mary Queen of Scots: The Rival Queens Who Never Met

-One throne, two queens, a rivalry fought entirely by letter.
-How Elizabeth I and Mary Queen of Scots destroyed each other without ever meeting.
+One throne, two queens, a rivalry fought entirely by letter: Elizabeth I vs Mary Queen of Scots, and how they destroyed each other without ever meeting.

 Alexander Hamilton vs. Aaron Burr: The Duel That Ended a Founding Father